toshazed/addressbase-data/README.md

 * select the whole map
 * add the order to your basket
 * visit your basket, checkout
+* "place your order"
 * your order should appear in the list of orders for your organisation
-* sometime later a download page for your order will appear in the list of downloads for your organisation
+* sometime later (allow several minutes to elapse) a download page for your order will appear in the list of downloads for your organisation
 * visit the download page (not a bookmarkable URL) and use your browser to save the page as `cache/download.html`

 ### Downloading